snrnats/doc-centre/docfx_project/index.md

-# PRO Report Docs.
+# PRO Report Docs.e
-Welcome to the documentation for SortedPRO's Power BI reporting tools.
-This site explains the Power BI reports available for PRO, and how to get the most out of them.
+Welcome to the docs for SortedPRO's Power BI reporting app.
+This site explains the reports available for PRO, and how to use them.

 ## Getting Started